 Whenever you watch an animated film from the 40s, 50s, or 60s, you might notice a few characters have bright red noses as a result of drinking alcohol.
 (Mr. Smee from Disney’s Peter Pan certainly comes to mind.)
 Even cartoonist stars like W.C.
 Fields and Jimmy Durante were drawn as red-nosed, flamboyant characters who had a penchant for talking the talk and walking the walk.
 However, while a flash, oversize red nose certainly looks good on a clown, the fact of the matter is that a swollen snout is a serious medical condition.
 So, the next time you see a person with a glowing red nose while walking down the street, you might want to rethink those old cartoons.
 Let’s take a closer look at the medical condition called “alcoholic nose.”

-Stemming from the Greek words rīnós (nose) and phyma (growth), rhinophyma is an uncomfortable and unattractive condition that causes deformities in the nasal region, particularly among male Caucasians.
-(However, scientists have recorded cases of this disorder among men and women of other sky types and genetic varieties.)
-Often taking years to develop, rhinophyma is characterized by severe changes to the size and shape of the nasal region, caused by massive bulb-like growths.
-Furthermore, the skin around the nose will redden and will continue to deteriorate in quality over time.
+Stemming from the Greek words rīnós (nose) and phyma (growth), rhinophyma is an uncomfortable and unattractive condition that causes deformities in the nasal region.
+Particularly among male Caucasians.
+(However, scientists have recorded cases of this disorder among others as well.)
+Often taking years to develop, rhinophyma is characterized by severe changes of the nose.
+Usually the changes are in the size and shape of the nasal region.
+This is caused by massive bulb-like growths.
+Furthermore, the skin around the nose will redden.
+It will also continue to deteriorate in quality over time.

 Can Alcohol Cause Rhinophyma?

 Ironically, although rhinophyma is called “alcoholic nose,” scientists have confirmed that booze is not the only cause for this problem but liquor is still a major culprit.
-After people consume alcohol, the substance induces a failure of vascular function (to a degree), causing vessels in the face and nose to enlarge.
+After people consume alcohol, the substance induces a failure of vascular function.
+This causes vessels in the face and nose to enlarge.
 As a result, the face and nose will noticeably redden as long as the user continues the practice.
 However, many patients who are alcohol abusers or alcoholics do not always develop rhinophyma.
 Overall, this disorder is a bit of a mixed bag.
 Nevertheless, it should still serve as a warning for people who are concerned about relapse or are thinking about experimenting with booze.

 Seeking Treatment for Alcohol Use Disorder